JOHNI1/ACDC4Robot/README.md

 ## Tested Examples
 ### Closed Chain Linkages
-- Test a closed loop linkages in Gazebo to show the ability of SDFormat to describe a closed-chain mechanism
+- Test a closed loop linkages in Gazebo to show the ability of ormat to describe a closed-chain mechanism
 ![Test Four Bar Linkages](./pictures/Four-Bar-Linkages-Test.png)

 ### Robot Manipulator: UR5e